 Trigger points occur when a muscle is trying to hold and stabilize itself either because it is weak, injured, or overworked.
-Trigger points often occur in athletes or people who have muscle imbalances and cause a great deal of pain.
+Trigger points often occur in athletes, people with muscle imbalances, and people who do repetitive activities (musicians, office workers, or people who drive a lot).
 Often trigger points cause distending pain which is pain located in areas other than where the trigger point is, except when it is pressed on.
 A good test for a trigger point is, if you suspect it is causing a problem, to squeeze the suspected muscle knot.
 If it is painful when you press on the muscle knot, and the pain travels to another location, it is likely that is a trigger point.

 30480 Stagecoach Blvd, Evergreen, CO 80439